Welcome to Fringe Exchange – a programme of industry events designed to engage and support industry and artists.

 Please join us for a special event featuring artists from Northern Ireland sharing and discussing the performance pieces they have created or are in the midst of currently developing during the current pandemic.
 What if any impact has the crisis had upon the way they see the world around them and how they make their work.
 Our event begins with a compilation of video extracts from a selection of new works followed by a livestreamed and interactive Q & A with the creators of these pieces.

 Photo credits: Bernie McAllister, Abomination.Click Here to Watch

 Underrepresentation of Black and Brown voices

 The lack of Black and Brown faces and voices in our industry is not an unhappy accident.
 It is an outcome of systemic racism and of millions of tiny decisions that see the work these artists, festival workers and industry members marginalised.
-The Black Lives Matter movement has pushed some arts organisations to re-examine their practises.
+The Black Lives Matter movement has pushed some venues to re-examine their practises.
 At the same time the Covid-19 pandemic has pushed some organisations towards creating “safe” mainstream content which is often overwhelmingly white and straight.
 This panel should serve as a provocation for those who want to be part of changing this culture.Click Here to Watch

 From Start to Finnish: showcase 2020, newest trends and international cooperation

 Greetings from Finland!
 What’s new in Finnish performing arts?
 What does international cooperation mean for arts professionals during this unprecedented and utterly challenging time?
 In this online event, From Start to Finnish will present to you five amazing tour-ready shows from Finland covering contemporary theatre, dance and circus.
 In addition, five arts industry professionals will discuss the newest trends, policies and international cooperation in Finnish performing arts.

 - Jarkko Lehmus (Producer & Dramaturg, Cirko - Center for New Circus)